LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

 We conduct our generality validation in two aspects.
 To validate the generality of our LLM-agnostic framework, we compare the performance of two different variants, \ie replacing our used LLM from DeepSeek to GPT-3.5 and text-embedding-002.
 As shown in the Table~\ref{tab:ge}, LLM-EDT with different LLMs yields stable performance, supporting the use of cost-effective or open-source LLMs.

 To validate the generality of our model-agnostic framework, we compare the most competitive baseline, \ie LLM4CDSR, with LLM-EDT by replacing the backbone with two traditional models, \ie GRU4Rec and BERT4Rec.
-The details can be found in \textbf{Appendix}~\ref{sec:generality}.
+The presented results in Table~\ref{tab:gv} further validate that our LLM-EDT can achieve the state-of-the-art performance with different kinds of backbones, indicating the potential application of LLM-EDT in real-world scenarios.